jonaskahn/cadence/docs/concepts/langgraph-architecture.md

 ### Phase 4: Routing Edge Establishment

-The routing network creates the decision tree that guides conversation flow:
+The routing network creates the decision tree that guides conversation flow. **This is where the new conditional routing system is implemented:**

 ```mermaid
 graph TB